syedhuzaif199/Project-Resources/README.md

-// I have no idea what a readme does
+I have no idea what a readme does.

-// References and study material for the project
+References and study material for the project

-Tutorials :
+# Tutorials:
-Basics of Machine Learning with TensorFlow : https://www.freecodecamp.org/learn/machine-learning-with-python/
+Basics of Machine Learning with TensorFlow: https://www.freecodecamp.org/learn/machine-learning-with-python/